DETAILED ACTION

 In addition, dependent claims 2, 4-8, 11, and 13-17 further narrow the abstract idea and dependent claims 6-7 and 15-16 additionally recite “display the guidance information related to a point given to the determined second customer” and “acquire registration application information including the customer attribute information and a face image” which do not account for additional elements that integrate the judicial exception (e.g. abstract idea) into a practical application because receiving/storing data and displaying data merely add insignificant extra-solution activity and the claimed “display” and “processor” which do not account for additional elements that integrate the judicial exception (e.g. abstract idea) into a practical application because the claimed structure merely adds the words to apply it with the judicial exception and mere instructions to implement an abstract idea on a computer (See PEG 2019 and MPEP 2106.05).

-The claimed “A processing apparatus comprising: at least one memory configured to store one or more instructions; and at least one processor configured to execute the one or more instructions to; camera; a display; a computer; A non-transitory storage medium storing a program causing a computer to” are recited so generically (no details whatsoever are provided other than that they are general purpose computing components and regular office supplies) that they represent no more than mere instructions to apply the judicial exception on a computer.
+The claimed “A processing apparatus comprising: at least one memory configured to store one or more instructions; and at least one processor configured to execute the one or more instructions to; digital camera; a display; a camera; a computer; A non-transitory storage medium storing a program causing a computer to” are recited so generically (no details whatsoever are provided other than that they are general purpose computing components and regular office supplies) that they represent no more than mere instructions to apply the judicial exception on a computer.
 These limitations can also be viewed as nothing more than an attempt to generally link the use of the judicial exception to the technological environment of a computer.
 Even when viewed in combination, the additional elements in the claims do no more than use the computer components as a tool.
 There is no change to the computers and other technology that is recited in the claim, and thus the claims do not improve computer functionality or other technology (See PEG 2019).

 Step 2B: When analyzing the additional element(s) and/or combination of elements in the claim(s) other than the abstract idea per se the claim limitations amount(s) to no more than: a general link of the use of an abstract idea to a particular technological environment and merely amounts to the application or instructions to apply the abstract idea on a computer (See MPEP 2106.05 and PEG 2019).
-Further, method claims 9, 11, and 13-17; non-transitory storage medium claim 10; and apparatus claims 1-2 & 4-8 recite “A processing apparatus comprising: at least one memory configured to store one or more instructions; and at least one processor configured to execute the one or more instructions to; camera; a display; a computer; A non-transitory storage medium storing a program causing a computer to”; however, these elements merely facilitate the claimed functions at a high level of generality and they perform conventional functions and are considered to be general purpose computer components which is supported by Applicant’s specification in Paragraphs 0018 and Figures 1-2, 6, 8, and 10.
+Further, method claims 9, 11, and 13-17; non-transitory storage medium claim 10; and apparatus claims 1-2 & 4-8 recite “A processing apparatus comprising: at least one memory configured to store one or more instructions; and at least one processor configured to execute the one or more instructions to; digital camera; a display; a camera; a computer; A non-transitory storage medium storing a program causing a computer to”; however, these elements merely facilitate the claimed functions at a high level of generality and they perform conventional functions and are considered to be general purpose computer components which is supported by Applicant’s specification in Paragraphs 0018 and Figures 1-2, 6, 8, and 10.
 The Applicant’s claimed additional elements are mere instructions to implement the abstract idea on a general purpose computer and generally link of the use of an abstract idea to a particular technological environment.
-Also, the above “store customer information including customer attribute information and face information of a first customer who has registered the customer attribute information and the face information and the face information of a second customer who has registered the face information without registering the customer attribute information” steps/functions of the independent claims would not account for significantly more than the abstract idea because receiving data and displaying/presenting data (See MPEP 2106.05) have been identified as well-known, routine, and conventional steps/functions to one of ordinary skill in the art.
+Also, the above “store customer information including customer attribute information and face information of a first customer who has registered the customer attribute information and the face information and the face information of a second customer who has registered the face information without registering the customer attribute information, the face information comprising a feature value of a face or a face image” steps/functions of the independent claims would not account for significantly more than the abstract idea because receiving data and displaying/presenting data (See MPEP 2106.05) have been identified as well-known, routine, and conventional steps/functions to one of ordinary skill in the art.
 When viewed as a whole, these additional claim element(s) do not provide meaningful limitation(s) to transform the abstract idea into a patent eligible application of the abstract idea such that the claim(s) amounts to significantly more than the abstract idea itself.

 In addition, claims 2, 4-8, 11, and 13-17 further narrow the abstract idea identified in the independent claims.
 The Examiner notes that the dependent claims merely further define the data being analyzed and how the data is being analyzed.
 Similarly, claims 6-7 and 15-16 additionally recite “display the guidance information related to a point given to the determined second customer” and “acquire registration application information including the customer attribute information and a face image” which do not account for additional elements that amount to significantly more than the abstract idea because receiving data and displaying/presenting data (See MPEP 2106.05) have been identified as well-known, routine, and conventional steps/functions to one of ordinary skill in the art and the claimed “display” and “processor” which do not account for additional elements that amount to significantly more than the abstract idea because the claimed structure merely amounts to the application or instructions to apply the abstract idea on a computer and does not move beyond a general link of the use of an abstract idea to a particular technological environment (See MPEP 2106.05).
 The additional limitations of the independent and dependent claim(s) when considered individually and as an ordered combination do not amount to significantly more than the abstract idea.
 The examiner has considered the dependent claims in a full analysis including the additional limitations individually and in combination as analyzed in the independent claim(s).
 Therefore, the claim(s) are rejected under 35 U.S.C.
 101 as being directed to non-statutory subject matter.